| YAML formatted DSL files is a Preview feature. |

 Check out the Git repository

-<source>branch containing the CloudBees CD/RO DSL to be applied.cd <git-repo-directory> git checkout <source> git pull -
+<source>branch containing the CloudBees CD/RO DSL file changes.cd <git-repo-directory> git checkout <source> git pull -

 Apply DSL to the CloudBees CD/RO instance.